-Sumo table is 6ft (1829mm) diameter and placed in centre of arena Tug of War is conducted across centre of arena
+Sumo table is 6ft (1829mm) diameter and placed in centre of arena Tug of War is conducted two on raised plinths with a central chasm

-Assault Course Sequence
+Assault Course Sequence 2008

 The Rampaging Chariots Guild reserves the right to alter the arena, sequence and sizes.
+Robots entering the Robot Games are likely to be allocated a different frequency to prevent mutual interference.
+This may include temporary substitution of a 2.4 GHz receiver.